Home TABEE Accreditation

 Suranaree University of Technology

-Program: Bachelor of Engineering Program in Geological Engineering
+Degree: Bachelor of Engineering

 Suranaree University of Technology

-Program: Bachelor of Engineering Program in Polymer Engineering
+Degree: Bachelor of Engineering

 Suranaree University of Technology

-Program: Bachelor of Engineering Program in Civil Engineering
+Degree: Bachelor of Engineering

-Program: Bachelor of Engineering Program in Mechanical Engineering
+Degree: Bachelor of Engineering

 Chemical Engineering